snowman-repos/book/project_managers/README.md

 Never ever see yourself as above them
 Have you got any anti-dickhead tips for keeping web production teams focussed and stress free?
 Let me know in the comments.

+- what copywriters need
+- what designers need
+- what developers need